MSF2141/MechaCar_Statistical_Analysis/README.md

 - Part 4: Design a Study Comparing the MechaCar to the Competition

 ### Part 1: Linear Regression to Predict MPG
 MechaCars produced 50 prototypes (MechaCar_mpg.csv dataset).
 The prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, ground clearance, and all-wheel drive (AWD) drivetrain were collected for each vehicle.
-In R Studio, a linear model that predict the mpg of MechaCar prototypes using several variables needs to be created.
+In R Studio, a linear model that predict the mpg of MechaCar prototypes using several variables was created.

-### Part 2: Create Visualizations for the Trip Analysis
+### Part 2: Summary Statistics on Suspension Coils
-The MechaCar Suspension_Coil.csv dataset contains the results from multiple production lots.
+MechaCars produced multiple lots of suspension coils (MechaCar Suspension_Coil.csv dataset).
 In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
-Using your knowledge of R, you’ll create a summary statistics table to show:
+In R Studio, a summary statistics table was created.

 The suspension coil’s PSI continuous variable across all manufacturing lots.